Claude Morley

-Claude Morley (22 June 1874 in Astley Bank, Blackheath – 13 November 1951 in Monk Soham House, Monk Soham Woodbridge, Suffolk) was an English antiquary and entomologist who specialised in Hymenoptera and Diptera.
+Claude Morley (22 June 1874 – 13 November 1951) was an English antiquary and entomologist who specialised in Hymenoptera and Diptera.
 He has been described by Peter Marren as "Suffolk's best-known entomologist".

+Biography

-Morley was born in Blackheath and educated at Beccles, King's School, Peterborough and Epsom College.
-After living on the Isle of Wight in his father's house at Cowes, he moved in 1892 to Ipswich where worked with John Ellor Taylor, then Curator of the Ipswich Museum.
-He married in 1904, living in Monk Soham until his death.
+Morley was born at Astley Bank in Blackheath in 1874 and educated at Beccles before attending King's School, Peterborough and later Epsom College.
+After living on the Isle of Wight in his father's house at Cowes, he moved in 1892 to Ipswich where he worked with John Ellor Taylor, then Curator of the Ipswich Museum.
+He married in 1904, living at Monk Soham until his death in 1951.
 He had no radio, telephone, or electricity in his house.
 E.A.
-Elliott was a close friend as was Arthur Chitty.
+Elliott was a close friend, as was Arthur Chitty.